-3.4.
-In addition to the significant risks we have identified above, we have also identified another risk factors.
+3.6.
+In addition to the significant risk we have identified above, we have also identified a number of other risk factors.
+The first two risk factors were also issues in the 2015/16 audit.
 We do not consider these to represent a significant risk of material misstatement in the financial statements but are matters which we will continue to monitor and respond to as appropriate throughout the audit.
-This includes:
+These areas include: